Ada-Developers-Academy/core-unit-3/props/problem-set-timeline.md

 And one JSON file: `src/data/timeline.json`.

 Read through each code snippet.
-Then, create these exact same files in your own project.
+Then, we will create these exact same files in our own project.

 <br/>

 <details>

 <summary>
-    Replace your <code>src/App.js</code> with this
+    Replace your <code>src/App.jsx</code> with this
 </summary>

 <!-- prettier-ignore-start -->